gaps-closure/gaps-closure.github.io/docs/C/03-07-emu-deploy.md

 ### Running Scenarios
 Prior to running the emulator, follow the instructions above to generate the QEMU Golden Images.

 In general, the Emulator is best run using the EMULATE build target of a project.
-This automates several steps such as constructing HAL configuration, preparing application tarballs, installing application depencencies etc. See the tasks.json and Makefile.mbig for respective projects.
-Furthermore the QEMU and CORE dependencies are all preinstalled in the CLOSURE contanier.
+This automates several steps such as constructing HAL configuration, preparing application tarballs, installing application dependencies etc. See the tasks.json and Makefile.mbig for respective projects.
+Furthermore the QEMU and CORE dependencies are all preinstalled in the CLOSURE container.

 ![Running Emulator from CVI](docs/C/images/cviemu.png)